BinaryResearch/CS419-project/README.md

  3) Creating a protected file system with granular per-user permissions/access control
  4) Adversarial machine learning - creating a platform for attack and defense

-Since knowledge and experience with fuzzing is of great utility and practical value in the context of security research, the fuzzing project was chosen.
+Since knowledge of and experience with fuzzing is of great utility and practical value in the context of security research, the fuzzing project was chosen.

 # AFL